 Image quality is the level of accuracy, amount of detail, and pixel level variations that a camera can capture, process and store.
 The main features that distinguish a DSLR camera from smaller lens cameras is high resolution, color accuracy, outstanding contrast, dynamic range, tone reproduction, rapid and precise focusing.

-Bigger lenses seem to offer the ability to shoot in low light as they let in more light though they tend to be massive.
+Bigger diameter lenses seem to offer the ability to shoot in low light as they let in more light though they tend to be massive.
 Some people may consider purchasing a mirrorless full frame camera which features a smaller and lighter body although these models are still at the high end.
 Wide angle lenses also darken images near the corners, which is called light falloff.

 One of the more significant barriers to photography projects for entry-level users is the amount of money they need to invest in equipment.
 It’s not all bad news though as you can find digital cameras that will give you optimum performance and deliver quality images at a budget-friendly price.
 The key is knowing what to look for to get what you expect- and get the best deal possible.